iwannabebot/FsmNet/README.md

 ## Concepts

 ### State
 A state represents a distinct condition or situation in the lifecycle of an object or process.
-In FsmNet, states are typically defined using an enum (e.g., Open, Closed, InProgress).
+In SharpFsm, states are typically defined using an enum (e.g., Open, Closed, InProgress).

 ### Transition
 A transition is a rule that defines how the FSM moves from one state to another.